fogus/spiel/wurfelspiel/pewpewdie/README.markdown

 *Pew Pew, Die* is the martian equivalent of Rock, Paper, Scissors typically played using a specially marked cube often passed through the ages from one family generation to the next.

 ![detail](http://images.fogus.me/games/pyramid-games/images/pew-pew-hand.png)

-The game piece, often known
-as a pyramid die (or colloquially a “pew-pew die” whereby the game's name is derived) is marked on each side with one or two triangular symbols, each named uniquely:
+The game piece, often known as a pyramid die (or colloquially a “pew-pew die”) is marked on each side with one or two triangular symbols, each named uniquely:

 ## Pew Pew Die Details|